AWS-First-Cloud-Journey/000007-AWSBudget/content/3-Reservation-Budget/_index.md

 #### Create Reservation Budget

-1. Log in to the **AWS Management Console** by navigating to the admin page and selecting the **Billing** service from the search bar.
+1. Log in to the **AWS Management Console** by navigating to the admin page and selecting the **Billing and Cost Management** service from the search bar.

     ![Billing Service](/images/4/0001.png?featherlight=false&width=90pc)